Please Read Carefully

 Under the Act there are times when we are legally obliged to share your information with official regulators or law enforcement agencies.
 Where this occurs, we will, if legally able to do so, let you know this has happened.

 - to provide services and products to you

 - to contact you electronically (e.g. by phone, text or email for this purpose)

 - to improve the services and products that we provide to you

-- to respond to communications from you, including a complaint
+- to respond to communications from you

 - to conduct research and statistical analysis (on an anonymised basis)

 - to protect and/or enforce our legal rights and interests, including defending any claim

 - for any other purpose authorised by you or the Act.

 We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.